There is no pre-screening required.

 Study and Performance Environment

-The piano faculty of Penn State comprises three distinguished artists and pedagogues (Christopher Guzman, Timothy Shafer, and Jose Ramon Mendez).
-Esber Recital Hall is equipped with Steinway D and Bösendorfer grand pianos, and the piano studios and large ensemble rooms have a variety of other large Steinway, Bösendorfer, and Yamaha grands.
+The piano faculty of Penn State comprises three distinguished artists and pedagogues (Christopher Guzman, Timothy Shafer, and Kristin Stephensen).
+The new Recital Hall is equipped with two Hamburg Steinway D grand pianos, and the piano studios and large ensemble rooms have a variety of other large Steinway, Bösendorfer, and Yamaha grands.
 Many of the practice level of Music Building II are equipped with grand pianos.
 The piano laboratory is newly equipped with fully modern Yamaha Clavinovas.
 The Penn State Philharmonic Orchestra sponsors annual student concerto competitions.

 Each year the School of Music sponsors more than 400 public events, while the University's Center for the Performing Arts brings internationally known soloists, ensembles, and orchestras to the Penn State campus.